1. Home

 • In lots of places where you'll experience local history, truly beautiful scenery, and the "real" Cape Cod.

-Geocache treasures have been hidden all over Cape Cod, just waiting to be found.
+Geocache treasures are hiding all over Cape Cod, just waiting to be found!

 Perhaps best of all, we've discovered some truly amazing places that we might never have seen if our geocaching adventures hadn't led us there.

-Just last summer, our GPS guided us down a footpath leading to a small wildlife sanctuary.
+Just last summer, our GPS guided my hubby and me down a footpath leading to a small wildlife sanctuary.

 I'm not sure which was better: finding the treasure at the end of the path, or being there to see an osprey dive from about 50 feet in the air, catch a fish, then fly it back to the chicks waiting in the nest for their lunch.